shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Smith Mastery

 At 3rd level, your experience has given you a broader perspective of what can be done with smithing.
-You can choose a style of smithing you wish to master, from Arcane Forge, Metal Master, or Huntsmith.
+You can choose a style of smithing you wish to master, from Arcane Forge, Metal Master, Huntsmith, or Squire.
 Your choice grants you features at 3rd level, and again at 7th, 11th, and 15th levels.
 The features granted by your choice are detailed at the end of this page.

+### Regular Maintenance

+At 3rd level, you can temporarily improve weapons and armor.
+You can spend 10 minutes to give a weapon +1 to hit, or a piece of armor +1 AC.
+These bonuses last for 1 day.
+The bonuses from this feature do not stack.

 ### Ability Score Increase